-From the Alps, we are off to Carcassonne, our homestay town near the Mediterranean!
-The eight-day homestay is a great opportunity to test language skills, make friends, and absorb the many cultural differences found in day-to-day living and conversation.
-During the weekdays, we meet as a group to work on our community development and education projects.
+We are off to Carcassonne, our new home town near the Mediterranean!
+Living with local families is an excellent opportunity to practice language skills, make friends, and absorb the many cultural differences found in day-to-day living and conversation.
+Throughout our time here, we work on community development and education projects.
 We volunteer at a youth summer camp and teach English to elementary students.
 In nearby towns, our students work to restore historical sites important to the regional heritage, such as an 11th-century chateau, a canal’s irrigation system, or a medieval lookout tower.
 Excursions to the beach, through the fortress of Carcassonne, and into an underground cavern round out this memorable stay.

 Adventure & Cultural Activities

 Our “gite,” or mountain lodge, is in the small town of Mizoen.
 Lodging is in bunk-bed rooms of 4-6 students.
-Locally owned, our hosts prepare and serve all our meals on the umbrella lined patio overlooking views of the Alps.
+Locally owned, our hosts prepare and serve all our meals on the umbrella lined patio overlooking the Alps.
 The group also spends 2 nights in a rustic mountain hut or “refuge” nestled in a valley up in the mountains.
 The hut is a full day’s hike from our home base in Mizoen.